microsoft/containers-toolkit/README.md

 ## TODO

-- [ ] Rename this module to containerstoolkit: The current name for this module might cause confusion with repository named windows-containers-tools
 - [ ] Pipeline configuration
 - [ ] Publish module to PSGallery
 - [ ] Fix Code analysis warnings
-- [ ] Rootless installation
 - [ ] Dev install: (Hacks) Add functions in Containerd and BuildKit to build from source files.
 (Is this really necessary?
 May be an overkill)
+- [x] Rename this module to containerstoolkit: The current name for this module might cause confusion with repository named windows-containers-tools
 - [x] Update README.md (Documentation)
-- [x] Update ContainerToolsForWindows/ContainerToolsForWindows.Format.ps1xml (Documentation)
+- [x] Update containers-toolkit/containers-toolkit.Format.ps1xml (Documentation)
-- [x] Update ContainerToolsForWindows/en-US/about_ContainerToolsForWindows.help.txt (Documentation)
+- [x] Update Containers-Toolkit/Containers-ToolkitlsForWindows.help.txt (Documentation)
-- [x] Use latest version in download
+- [x] Use latContainers-Toolkit
 - [x] Add Pester test
 - [x] Replace GitHub username in URL: <https://github.com/...>
+- [ ] ~~Rootless installation~~: Not needed for Windows

 ## Contribution